ontop/ontop-tutorial/federation/denodo/README.md

 For stations, try to run 'Execution panel' button, then Execute

-We get only one result --> We need to flatten the data.
+We get only one result --> We need to flatten the data:

-Right click {}stations -> New -> flatten \
+- Right click {}stations -> New -> flatten
-Enlarge window with data \
+- Enlarge window with data
-Right click features -> Flatten array 'features' \
+- Right click features -> Flatten array 'features'
-Save the result, which creates a new view f_stations
+- Save the result, which creates a new view f_stations

+Selection:
-Right click f_stations -> New -> select \
+- Right click f_stations -> New -> Selection
-Select Output tab and specify what to keep in the output \
+- Select Output tab and specify what to keep in the output
-Unfold properties and right-click each subfield and select 'Project field ...'
+- Unfold properties and right-click each subfield and select 'Project field ...'

 ### 4. Configure Ontop-protege to use a Denodo datasource